Weekly Update 05/03/2026

 5:00pm Committee of The Whole

 The big ticket item is our tree code.
 This has been a striking thing to me over the years.
 People love trees.
-But the fact is, tree canopy throughout the City has been in decline over the decades.
-And any talk of limiting one’s ability to chop down their trees is gonna bring out some… er… ‘feelings’. 😀
+But the fact is, tree canopy throughout the City has been in decline for decades–both in terms of quantity and quantity.
+But any talk of limiting one’s ability to chop down their trees has tended to bring out some… er… ‘feelings’. 😀

 I’ll put it like this: we have to do something.
 Time and time again, residents have told us that they want us to retain and leverage the ‘character’ of Des Moines.
-But I define that as things like historic buildings, trees–places.
-I don’t see how one achieves those goals if we keep taking away so many of the things, big and small, that people moved here for.
+But isn’t the character of a place defined by things like historic buildings, landmarks, and trees?
+I don’t see how one achieves those goals if we keep taking for granted so many of the things, big and small, that people moved here for.

 6:00pm Study Session